mayuskisam/Balanced_AVL_Tree/README.md

 input must be formatted in the following way:

-# of commands to follow
+number of commands to follow
 command1
 command2
 ...